 La Passione – new album Barbara Hannigan & LUDWIG Orchestra

-Barbara Hannigan releases her second album as soprano and conductor with Dutch orchestra LUDWIG, following on from Crazy Girl Crazy which won the 2018 GRAMMY Award for Best Classical Solo Vocal album.
+Barbara Hannigan released her second album as soprano and conductor with Dutch orchestra LUDWIG, following on from Crazy Girl Crazy which won the 2018 GRAMMY Award for Best Classical Solo Vocal album.

 La Passione juxtaposes works by Luigi Nono (1924-1990), Franz Joseph Haydn (1732-1809) and Gérard Grisey (1946-1998), offering a triptych of perspectives on death and transfiguration.
 The album opens with Nono’s powerful Djamila Boupacha for solo soprano, inspired by the young Algerian woman who became a symbol of the injustice leading to the French-Algerian war.
 Hannigan calls the work: “an homage to the courage of a voice.
 Since I began singing this aria over 10 years ago, it has become part of my exploration of the modern bel canto.”